Last update 18/8/21: Linked to the wellbeing reading list at the end.

 How to prepare yourself for your dietetics placements – A document prepared specifically for Masters of Dietetics students who are about to go out on clinical placements.
 This document addresses standard self-care principles but also digs in a bit into some of the aspects of clinical placements that students can find challenging, including coping with perfectionism and dealing with critical feedback.

-You might be interested in our Wellbeing Reading List which contains newsletters and sites we think provide good coverage of wellbeing concepts.
+You might be interested in our Wellbeing Reading List which contains newsletters and sites we think provide good coverage of wellbeing and mental health concepts.